knetikcloud/knetikcloud-objc-client/docs/JSAPISearchApi.md

 Explain matches with no template

 This is a 1 to 1 mapping of a ElasticSearch call to _explain.
-Further information can be found at their <a href='https://www.elastic.co/guide/en/elasticsearch/reference/current/search-count.html'>API guide</a>. <br><br><b>Permissions Needed:</b> SEARCH_ADMIN
+Further information can be found at their <a href='https://www.elastic.co/guide/en/elasticsearch/reference/current/search-count.html'>API guide</a>. <br><br><b>Permissions Needed:</b> SEARCH

 ### Example
 ```objc